josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 is **not** evaluated and the patterns of the next branch are checked.

 - If a matching pattern is found, the pattern guard is evaluated.

-If it's true, then the body of the branch is executed and `match` ends.
-If it's false, then the patterns of the next branch are checked.

-- If it's true, then the body of the branch is executed and `match` ends.

-- If it's false, then the patterns of the next branch are checked.

     - If it's true, then the body of the branch is executed and `match` ends.
     - If it's false, then the patterns of the next branch are checked.

 ## Classes